 Assault and battery against a judge, correctional officer, police officer, firefighter, or emergency services volunteer can be charged as a Class 6 felony if a prosecutor can prove that the accused knew or had reason to believe that the alleged victim was employed as one of the above.
 Contact a Virginia assault attorney for more information about the various levels of assault crimes and how they may be charged.

 Finally, if the alleged victim is intentionally chosen based on his or her religion, color, national origin, or race, the accused could be charged with a Class 6 felony, which carries a sentence of up to six months in jail, with 30 of those days as a mandatory minimum.

 Call (703) 278-2800 To Schedule A Free Consultation

 Assault is such a commonly used term in everyday life that the understanding of its actual criminal implications can become muddled.
 If you have been charged with it, or if you are the subject of an investigation, it is important that you have a complete understanding about the penalties you are facing and the impact of a trial on your life.
 When you are facing these type of situation, a qualified legal professional will make sure that your rights are protected throughout, and that your best interests are looked out for.

-When you are looking for an attorney to organize your defense, one of the most important things you can find is experience in similar trials.
+When you are looking for a Virginia assault attorney to organize your defense, one of the most important things you can find is experience in similar trials.
 It is important to remember that your case will be unique and different from any other because of the specifics of the action in question and your history.
 But our attorneys have handled similar trials in the past, and that gives them an understanding about what type of roadblocks might stand in your way as you fight for a positive result.
 They can pass that knowledge onto you, and with you both being on the same page, you can decide on a strong strategy moving forward.